smbape/node-autoit-opencv-com/README.md

 Do you want to use [OpenCV](https://opencv.org/) v4+ in [AutoIt v3](https://www.autoitscript.com/) ?
 If yes, then this udf might be for you.

+In fact, the dll being a [Component Object Model (COM)](https://docs.microsoft.com/en-us/windows/win32/com/the-component-object-model) dll, it can be used in any client dans can use COM components.
+For example [Office VBA](https://docs.microsoft.com/en-us/office/vba/api/overview/), [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2).

 # Usage of the UDF

 ## Prerequisites